isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <td rowspan="1" colspan="1">
 <p><strong><a href="https://cicadatree.org.sg/" rel="noopener noreferrer nofollow" target="_blank">Cicada Tree Eco-Place</a></strong> is
 an environmental education non-government organisation that promotes the conservation of local biodiversity, nature and culture.
-In conjunction with FoB 2025, Cicada Tree Eco-Place is publishing a children's book titled "Top 10 Weirdest Crittrgapore’s Rainforest."
-The book is an environmental education resource of the "Protect Our La Wilderness" conservation campaign by Cicada Tree Eco-Place</p>
+Head down to their booth to enjoy fun activities, learn more about nature in Singapore and find out about upcoming public walks!</p>
 </td>
 </tr>
 <tr>